major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

-Virus scanning software can be used to protect a system from penetration from computer viruses and to limit their spread through intermediate systems.

-The virus scanning software should be configured to check for software and virus definition updates with a frequency no longer than seven days.
+Virus scanning software can be used to protect a system from penetration from computer viruses and to limit their spread through intermediate systems.  \n\nThe virus scanning software should be configured to check for software and virus definition updates with a frequency no longer than seven days.
 If a manual process is required to update the virus scan software or definitions, it must be documented with the Information System Security Manager (ISSM).

 Check
 ~~~~~